-At Transworld, we have business valuation experts on staff to help you value your business.
-We can meet with you and discuss your business’ worth value or we can be engaged to perform valuation reports.
+At Transworld, we have business valuation experts like Darrell on staff to help you value your business.
+Darrell routinely offers complimentary business valuations for those owners contemplating selling their businesses.
+If you need a complex and detailed valuation for legal, loan, finance, or divorce proceedings Darrell can be engaged for a fee to perform such a report.

 How Much Is A Business Worth?
 Valuation is the number one question of all of our sellers when contemplating a sale, and of course, the concern of most buyers when purchasing a company.

 Unfortunately, there is not an easy answer, and, more confusing, there are probably several answers.
 Why?
 Because business valuation is an art not a science.